-PASC has been heavily involved with lobbying the Government to try to establish a ‘Level Playing Field” across the accommodation sector.
+PASC UK has been heavily involved with lobbying the Government to try to establish a ‘Level Playing Field” across the accommodation sector.

 This simply means that anyone offering their accommodation for payment must meet the same levels of insurance, regulation and taxation that Professional Self-Caterers do.

-PASC was called to give both oral and written evidence to the APPG (All Party Parliamentary Group) on the Sharing Economy.
-The final report was published on Wednesday the 18th July 2019 and is a victory for both common sense and a level playing field for all accommodation businesses having to comply to the same legislation.
-We would like to give our thanks to the Chair of the APPG, Gordon Marsden, MP, and to Kurt Janson, from the Tourism Alliance, who provided Secretariat Services.
+PASC UK was called to give both oral and written evidence to the APPG (All Party Parliamentary Group) on the Sharing Economy.
+The final report was published on Wednesday the 18th July 2019 and was a victory for both common sense and a level playing field for all accommodation businesses having to comply to the same legislation.
+The Key findings are as follows:

-Help ensure that all businesses complied with regulations
+- Help ensure that all businesses complied with regulations

-Provide enforcement officers with a database of tourism accommodation properties so that they could target their resources to those properties they deem to be the highest risk
+- Provide enforcement officers with a database of tourism accommodation properties so that they could target their resources to those properties they deem to be the highest risk

-Provide councils with greater ability to manage tourism in their area
+- Provide councils with greater ability to manage tourism in their area

-Provide HMRC with a means by which to ensure that all businesses pay the appropriate level of taxation.
+- Provide HMRC with a means by which to ensure that all businesses pay the appropriate level of taxation.

 Almost exactly two years later we finally have the formal notice that there will be a Consultation on this.
 It was announced in the Governments Tourism Recovery Plan.
 This will require a lot of work to prepare a balanced submission, that improves the situation for both businesses and consumers.